 If you are considering having an attorney with you at the hearing, start looking for one today.

-Remember that, unlike the interim or temporary protective order hearing(s), the respondent will be present to testify on their own behalf.
-The respondent may also call their own witnesses or present any evidence that they might have to defend themselves.
+Unlike the interim or temporary protective order hearing(s), the Respondent will be present to testify on their own behalf.
+The Respondent may also call their own witnesses or present any evidence that they might have to defend themselves.

-It is important, as the petitioner, to ask yourself, “what makes me more believable?”
-When it is the petitioner’s testimony against the respondent’s testimony, it is the court’s job to judge credibility (i.e., decide who they believe more).
-However, it is easier to meet the “preponderance of the evidence” standard with witness testimony and physical evidence, if possible.
+It is important, as the Petitioner, to ask yourself, “what makes me more believable?”
+When it is the Petitioner’s testimony against the Respondent’s testimony, it is the court’s job to judge credibility (i.e., decide who they believe is telling the truth).
+It is easier to meet the “preponderance of the evidence” standard with witness testimony and physical evidence, if possible.

 Gather any evidence you think may help prove your case.
 This includes: